An innovative program for physicians and healthcare professionals who want to lead the way in medical education.

 Leading the Next Generation of Medical Educators

-Developed with the Perelman School of Medicine and the Children's Hospital of Philadelphia, the Medical Education, M.S.Ed. program offers interdisciplinary training and hands-on experience to prepare you to lead and innovate in medical teaching and academic healthcare.
+Developed with the Perelman School of Medicine and the Children's Hospital of Philadelphia, the Medical Education, M.S.Ed. program offers interdisciplinary training and hands-on experience to prepare you to lead and innovate in health professions education and contribute to medical education research.

 What Sets Us Apart

-Developed with the Perelman School of Medicine and the Children's Hospital of Philadelphia, the Medical Education, M.S.Ed. program offers interdisciplinary training and hands-on experience to prepare you to lead and innovate in medical teaching and academic healthcare.
+Developed with the Perelman School of Medicine and the Children's Hospital of Philadelphia, the Medical Education, M.S.Ed. program offers interdisciplinary training and hands-on experience to prepare you to lead and innovate in health professions education and contribute to medical education research.

 Admissions Events